-Just Published–A Young Adult Book:
+Recently Published–A Young Adult Book:

 Seventeen-year-old Audrey McMillan joins her professor father during his summer sabbatical at the University of Bologna.
 She is approached by Carlotta, a strange old woman who sets her on a dangerous adventure through Northern Italy to find the clues to the location of a priceless necklace hidden by her Nazi father during the war.
 Carlotta, obsessed by guilt for being the illegitimate daughter of a Nazi SS officer, wants to find the necklace so it can be returned to the daughter of the original owners.
 Audrey is tormented by the idea that she could have prevented the suicide of a high school friend had she not denied his request to meet with her; thus she is sympathetic to Carlotta’s plight and decides to help her, even when it becomes clear that the Mafia is on her trail.